arevaldez/TechFlip/content/blog/first-post/first-post.md

 ## Conclusion

 I am starting a new blog about all things tech and life.
 My goal is to learn as much as a I can and enjoy it along the way.
-I would love for you to join me on this journey
+I would love for you to join me on this journey.